OulanB/nw-41/README.md

 # nw-41
-HP 41 emulator for numworks
+HP 41 emulator for numworks with Omega (external app)